top of page

 persona.png

 The approach used in this project considers a combination of tools that help people at a workplace to take a quick break to record their feelings and thoughts through journaling, mediation and guided breathing exercises, tasks that are easy and simple to complete in a short break.
-The journal is presented as note pad, inviting customers to get started, so they can complete in a few minutes, as opposed to showing long pages of a book yet to be completed.
+Users can share their positive thoughts with people around them or their teams.
+The app bot is also available to give advice and the app starts with motivational message.

-The wireframes below represent the scenarios: main feature - journal, mood tracker, guided meditation and breathing lessons
+The initial wireframes below represent the main scenarios: journal, mood tracker, guided meditation and breathing lessons

 Customers will find the modules on the home screen, where the primary task is to add a mood/thought (+).
 The additional modules are mood history, guided breathing exercises and meditation.